• Skip to primary navigation

 diced onions cooking in a skillet, stirred with a red spatula.

-• Reduce heat to medium-low and cook, stirring every few minutes, until the onions turn deep golden brown and sweet, about 30 minutes.
+• Reduce heat to medium-low and cook, stirring every few minutes, until the onions are deep golden brown, soft, and jammy, about 35 minutes.
 Add a splash of water if they begin sticking.

 caramelized diced onions in a stainless steel frying pan.